-He attended all five board meetings held during the financial year ended 30 June 2017.
+He attended all five board meetings held during the financial year ended 30 June 2018.
 He has no family relationship with any of the Directors and/or major shareholders of Malton Berhad.
 He does not have any conflict of interest with Malton Berhad.
 He does not hold any securities in Malton Berhad.
+He does not hold any shares in Malton Berhad.
 He has no convictions for offences within the past 5 years.